AryaMoghaddam/Netflix-Clone/README.md

     <img src="tutorial/images/netlify-install-cli.png?raw=true" />
     </details>

-## 5. Retrieve application token to securely connect to the database
+## 5. Retrieving application token to securely connect to the database

-Use the token you previously generated.
-If you no longer have the token and did not download a .csv, you can generate a new token using [the instructions above](#2-create-a-security-token)
+Using the token previously generated.

 You will also need the GraphQL Endpoint for your keyspace.
 First, go to the AstraDB connect page for your database.